jacdevos/jacdevos.github.io.old/_posts/2015-08-12-how-to-become-a-thought-leader-in-software.md

 Even though a thought leader might have many interests and ideas, to be a thought leader you have to be a centre of discussion on a contemporary theme, and thus have to focus on that area, at least your public interactions.
 You have to write and speak about it.

 ## Conclusion
-I don’t think we all have to strive to be celebrity authors, but realising that ideas live in a community, and becoming an active participant, a good citizen, in this community, makes you a thought leader and makes our industry better.
+I don’t think we all have to strive to be celebrity authors, but realising that ideas live in a community, and becoming an active idea participant, a good citizen, in this community, makes you a thought leader and makes our industry better.

 Or you can just build stuff.